How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Methods

 \subsection{Compare feature spaces and costs}

 Since we use a feature-based classifier, this final step analyses how downsampling affects the high-dimensional feature spaces and computational cost associated with feature extraction.
 We use four techniques: \begin{itemize} \item \textbf{Feature Importance Shifts}: Following classification, we obtain a vector for each feature, representing its importances across folds.
 To compare how feature importances change across downsampling configurations, the fold-averaged importances of the features are clustered using $k$-means clustering.
-The resulting clusters exhibit the global behaviour of feature groups and allow for interpreting shifts in feature relevance. \item \textbf{Feature Selection Stability}: Feature selection is performed over multiple folds of cross-validation.
-To assess the stability of the selected feature set, we measure the selection frequency of features across folds.
-The \textit{Jaccard index}, a quantitative stability measure, is computed to assess the stability across folds. \item \textbf{Feature Importance Trajectories}: To visualise how feature importance evolves as the downsampling factor increases, the importance vectors for all configurations are projected to a lower-dimensional embedded space using dimensionality reduction techniques (e.g., MDS, t-SNE).
+The resulting clusters exhibit the global behaviour of feature groups and allow for interpreting shifts in feature relevance. \item \textbf{Feature Importance Trajectories}: To visualise how feature importance evolves as the downsampling factor increases, the importance vectors for all configurations are projected to a lower-dimensional embedded space using dimensionality reduction techniques (e.g., MDS, t-SNE).
 This projection enables visualising trajectories for each downsampling algorithm, revealing how the feature relevance structure shifts as the downsampling factor increases. \item \textbf{Feature Extraction Speedup}: The primary benefit of downsampling is the reduction in feature extraction time.
 We measure feature extraction time $t_{ds}$ for each downsampling configuration.
 The speedup $S$ achieved is quantified by the ratio of the feature extraction time of the original signal ($t_{orig}$) to the downsampled signal: $S = t_{orig} / t_{ds}$.
 This provides a representative measure of the computational gain, enabling assessment of the trade-off with classification performance. \end{itemize}

 This analysis focuses on feature importances because the large variability of feature values between samples complicates direct interpretation.